Golf Tutorials

 The first thing to understand is that there's no single, one-size-fits-all grass seed for every golf course.
 A high-end course is a meticulously managed ecosystem, and different parts of the course have different jobs, demanding different types of grass.
 The putting green needs a surface as smooth as a pool table, the fairway needs to be tough enough to handle thousands of shots and steps, and the rough needs to be, well, rough.

 The biggest factor driving this decision is the climate.
 Golf course grasses fall into two main categories: cool-season grasses and warm-season grasses.
-Just like a PGA tour pro picking the right club for a specific shot (you can’t really do everything with your 7-iron can ya), a superintendent must pick the right grass for the regional weather conditions.
+Just like a PGA Tour pro picking the right club for a specific shot, a superintendent must pick the right grass for the regional weather conditions.

 Cool-Season Grasses: Built for the North